Project Manager Academy

-- Understand how individual project cash flows impact company performance.
+- Understand how project cash flows impact company performance

 Project Productivity and Financial Management

-- Identify cost and schedule implications of changes.
+- Identify changes and their cost and schedule implications

 Standards and Best Practices in Project Management

-- Explain the benefits of identifying and using standard procedures derived from best practices.
+- Identify standard procedures derived from best practices

 Ethics and Integrity in Project Management